Fall Gold Raspberry

 Rubus idaeus var. strigosus 'Fall Gold'Item #6784 USDA Hardiness Zone: 3 - 8

-A rare, exciting self-fertile gold raspberry with the same deliciously sweet taste of red varieties, and with the ability to produce two crops each season.
+A rare, exciting self-fertile gold raspberry with the same deliciously sweet taste of red varieties, and the ability to produce two crops each season.
 After a late summer to fall harvest, a second crop arrives the following spring on the same canes.
 Excellent fresh or for preserves and pies.
 The bright berries brighten the garden.
 Deciduous.

 - OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches up to 4 ft. tall, 3 ft. wide.

 - CareCare InformationProvide fertile, mildly acidic, well-drained soil.
 Water deeply, regularly in the first growing season to establish an extensive root system.
 Feed before new growth begins in spring.
 After harvest, prune to ground older canes that have fruited, leaving one-year-old canes to produce next season's crop.
 Train newer canes on a trellis.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.